Federal Pell Grants

 • Be meeting Financial Aid Satisfactory Academic Progress

-• Have lifetime Pell Grant eligibility remaining; students can check this by login in to https://studentaid.gov/ using their FSA ID credentials.
-After login in, click on Dashboard, My Aid, View Details, then Grants.
+• Have lifetime Pell Grant eligibility remaining; students can check this at https://studentaid.gov/ using their FSA ID credentials to log in.

-• Year Round Pell: If student registered full time and received full time Pell Grant in fall and spring, student must register at least 6 credit hours in summer to receive Year Round Pell Grant.
+• Year Round Pell: If student registered full-time and received full-time Pell Grant in fall and spring, student must register in summer to receive Year Round Pell Grant.

-• Pell Grant Remainder: If student registered part-time in fall or spring, student can use the remainder of his/her current award year Pell Grant amount with no minimum credit hours requirement to receive it, assuming student meets Pell EFC and other eligibility requirements OR
+• Pell Grant Remainder: If student registered part-time in fall and/or spring, student can use the remainder of his/her current award year Pell Grant amount, assuming student meets Pell SAI and other eligibility requirements OR

-• Combination: If student registered part-time in fall or spring, student can receive a combination of the Pell remainder amount of current award year and Year Round Pell, up to a semester’s worth of the Pell Grant award, but student must be registered 6 credit hours at least and must meet eligibility requirements discussed above.
+• Combination: If student registered part-time in fall or spring, student can receive a combination of the Pell remainder amount of current award year and Year Round Pell, up to a semester’s worth of the Pell Grant award for the term, but student must meet eligibility requirements discussed above.

 Most Beneficial

-Also, if student applies for financial aid for next award year and is eligible for a higher amount of Pell Grant, (lower EFC), and completes his/her next award year financial aid file and meets all eligibility requirements, student will receive the Pell Grant award that is most beneficial, that is, the one with a lower EFC.
+Also, if student applies for financial aid for next award year and is eligible for a higher amount of Pell Grant, (lower SAI), and completes his/her next award year financial aid file and meets all eligibility requirements, student will receive the Pell Grant award that is most beneficial, that is, the one with a lower SAI.

 YRP Example

-A student with an Expected Family Contribution (EFC) of 0 is eligible for $5000 in Pell Grant for the year, or $2500 for the Fall 2023 semester and 2500 for the Spring 2024 semester.
+A student with a negative Student Aid Index (SAI) or a SAI of 0, is eligible for $5000 in Pell Grant for the year, or $2500 for the Fall 2024 semester and 2500 for the Spring 2025 semester.

-Assuming student went full time in fall and spring, under YRP rules, this student could receive an additional $2500 for the Summer 2024, if he/she registered 12 credit hours.
+Assuming student went full-time in fall and spring, under YRP rules, this student could potentially receive an additional $2500 for the Summer 2025, if registered 12 credit hours.

 Year Round Pell

-The Year Round Pell requirement also applies to the students with the Federal Pell Grant under the Zero EFC Treatment for Children of Soldiers.
-For example, if you received a full Federal Pell Grant in Fall 2023 and also in Spring 2024, you may qualify for the Federal Pell Grant in Summer 2024, from the next aid year.
+The Year Round Pell requirement also applies to the students with the Federal Pell Grant under the Special Rule.
+If you received a full Federal Pell Grant in Fall 2024 and also in Spring 2025, you may qualify for the Federal Pell Grant in Summer 2025, from the next award year.
 The same Year Round Pell Eligibility requirements apply as outlined in the Federal Pell Grant section of the catalog.

 Award Amounts

-Awards are based on a zero EFC (maximum Federal Pell Grant award), and by a student’s level of enrollment.
+Awards are based on a zero SAI (maximum Federal Pell Grant award), and credit hours registered.
 Student may only receive these award funds from one institution at a time.
-Under the Federal Pell Grant Zero EFC Treatment for Children of Soldiers, the student must have a Pell-eligible EFC to receive the maximum Federal Pell Grant award, even if the EFC is not zero.

 Eligibility Determination